Larouex/IoTC-OPCUA-Server-Basic/README.md

   * Ambient
   * Process

-The table below shows the Variables (Telemetry) per Node and the Sequence of the data that is emitted by the OPC Server
+The table below shows the Variables (Telemetry) per Node and the Sequence of the data that is emitted by the OPC Server.
 | Node | Variables | Data Type | Sequence of Data |
 |---|---|---|---|
 | <b>Ambient</b> | Temperature | Float | 72.45,73.23,85.90,91.54,73.28,67.54,69.28,81.54,73.68,81.23 |